flatpak/flatpak.github.io/source/developer.html.haml.markdown

       $ flatpak --user install gnome org.gnome.Platform 3.20
       $ flatpak --user install gnome org.gnome.Sdk 3.20

   This might be a good time to try installing an application and having a look 'under the hood'.
-To do this, you need to add a repository that contains applicatons.
+To do this, you need to add a repository that contains applications.
 In this case we are going to use the gnome-apps repository and install gedit:

       $ flatpak --user remote-add --gpg-key=gnome-sdk.gpg gnome-apps https://sdk.gnome.org/repo-apps/
       $ flatpak --user install gnome-apps org.gnome.gedit stable